DMacMakes/dmacdocs/content/en/torrens/aac202/week4/index.md

 * Append _game to the end of all your game mesh names (as above)
 * Append _subdiv to the end of all your subd mesh names (as above)
 * rename the material on your game meshes to game_meshes_mat
+* Ensure your UVs all fit within 0-1 uv space (the default square in UV editor)
 * export all subd meshes together as a single file (eg `joystick_parts_subd.fbx`)
 * export game meshes together (eg `joystick_parts_game.fbx`)

 In _Painter_:
 * Open the `firstname_lastname_baking.spp` scene.